Wesleyan theology: Sunday Sabbatarianism

-The early Methodists were known for "religiously keeping the Sabbath day".
-They regarded "keeping the Lord's Day as a duty, a delight, and a means of grace".
-The General Rules of the Methodist Church require "attending upon all the ordinances of God" including "the public worship of God" and prohibit "profaning the day of the Lord, either by doing ordinary work therein or by buying or selling".
-The Sunday Sabbatarian practices of the earlier Wesleyan Methodist Church in Great Britain are described by Jonathan Crowther in A Portraiture of Methodism:
+The early Methodists were known for keeping the Sabbath day.
+They regarded keeping the Lord's Day as a duty.
+The General Rules of the Methodist Church require attending upon all the ordinances of God and prohibit profaning the day of the Lord.
+The Sunday Sabbatarian practices of the earlier Wesleyan Methodist Church in Great Britain are described by Jonathan Crowther in A Portraiture of Methodism.
+Methodist churches have historically observed the Lord's Day devoutly with a morning service of worship, along with an evening service of worship.